guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

 September 26st, 2018

 ## I. Definition
 This project will define a model to better evaluate the sell price of houses in Ames, Iowa.
 The data can be found [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
-It’s important to mention that this dataset is part of a Kaggle competition, so it will be simple to compare the model performance to other model’s performance.
+Itâ€™s important to mention that this dataset is part of a Kaggle competition, so it will be simple to compare the model performance to other modelâ€™s performance.

 ### Project Overview
-There are three values for any home on the market: What the seller thinks it’s worth, what the buyer thinks it’s worth and what a professional appraiser will think it’s worth.
+There are three values for any home on the market: What the seller thinks itâ€™s worth, what the buyer thinks itâ€™s worth and what a professional appraiser will think itâ€™s worth.
 The seller wants as much money as possible for his house.
 The buyer wants to pay as low as possible and the professional appraiser will gather some data from the house, together with his background experience to come with a price.
 Seller and buyer usually trust the professional appraiser, but how accurate is his price?
 What if he has personal interest in completing this deal?
 Does he have all the data and knowledge to accurately evaluate that specific house?
-And the last point: isn’t he biased?
+And the last point: isnâ€™t he biased?

 ### Problem Statement
 There are some ways to evaluate houses but the most used is the sales comparison method, that compares the house to be sold with similar properties in the same locality.
-With this in mind and assuming that there is a database with explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, it’s possible to create a model to accurately evaluate house’s price.
+With this in mind and assuming that there is a database with explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, itâ€™s possible to create a model to accurately evaluate houseâ€™s price.
 The model will try to regress the explanatory variables to the fairest price possible, removing from the equation the integrity and knowledge of the professional appraiser.

 ### Metrics